Up All Night Tour: Critical response

 The concerts in England and Ireland received mixed feedback from critics.
 Kitty Empire of The Observer was not impressed with the show at Windsor Hall.
 Empire wrote, "It's easy to sneer at boy bands, but always worth considering their appeal.
 It goes without saying that One Direction are slick, and often bland.
 With the exception of their persuasive No 1 single, "What Makes You Beautiful", their songs aren't wildly distinctive".
-For the concert at the HMV Hammersmith Apollo in London, James Robertson of Daily Mirror gave the band a positive review.
+For the concert at the Hammersmith Apollo in London, James Robertson of Daily Mirror gave the band a positive review.
 He states, "The room shook with hair raising, ear drum piercing and (if there had been windows) glass-shattering screams.
 Each took a turn walking forward to embrace the cries from the sold-out Hammersmith Apollo while singing the lame-named Na, Na, Na.
 It was impossible to tell which one of the five boys had the biggest ovation but the loudest cheer came when Niall played acoustic guitar as they sang solo around an artificial camp fire".
 The show was positively reviewed by Alexandra Ryan of Evening Herald for the concert at Dublin's The O2.
 She says, "They came, they saw, they conquered.
 Dreams came true for thousands of Irish female fans as their pop idols One Direction took to the stage at the O2.
 Swarms of screaming girls flocked to the sold-out venue last night as Zayn, Harry, Louis, Liam and Mullingar teen Niall Horan performed for 14,000 fans".

 As the tour progressed to Oceania and North America, many critics remarked on the band's popularity and their singing abilities.
 For the Sydney concert at Hordern Pavilion, Mike Wass from Idolator felt One Direction's "surprisingly accomplished effort" of Kings of Leon's "Use Somebody" proved that they are "more than capable" of evolving their sound.
 Cameron Adams of Herald Sun wrote a positive review for the concert in Melbourne at the Hisense Arena.
 He assessed that One Direction represented a "cleverly cast pop band with plenty of personality unleashed at the perfect time and seizing their moment."
 He opined that the covers performed showcased "strong pop voices."
 Adams concluded as follows: "Who knows if they'll progress beyond the usual boy band lifespan.
 But for now they're making a lot of people very happy."
 Reviewing the concert in Fairfax at the Patriot Center, Chris Richards of The Washington Post wrote: "Over the course of umpteen songs, its members didn't work the stage so much as loiter on it.
 They looked comfortable.
 No silly choreography, just a few ensemble fist-pumps.
 No ridiculous costumes, just letterman jackets, cardigans and khakis.
 A no-nonsense backing band — guitar, bass, keyboards and drums — provided steady renditions of nearly all of the songs on the group's debut album, "Up All Night", as well as a few covers, including Kings of Leon's "Use Somebody" and Natalie Imbruglia's "Torn."